Reach out to discuss your project with one of our Micro Molding Experts.

 A successful micromolding project involves much more than a small injection molding press and a microscope.
 Specialty or custom equipment is a must to create accurate part geometries and tooling features in the micro scale.
 Every phase of the process must be engineered to manage the problems unique to making micro components.

-“Micromolding is defined in several ways, one of which is micro features on larger parts,” explained Donna Bibber, vice president of business development for Isometric Micro Molding, a New Richmond, Wis.-based micromolding company that provides medical and drug delivery OEMs with micromolded and automated assemblies.
+“Micromolding is defined in several ways, one of which is micro features on larger parts,” explained Donna Bibber, CEO of Isometric Micro Molding, a New Richmond, Wis.-based micromolding company that provides medical and drug delivery OEMs with micromolded and automated assemblies.
 “In this case, both the beginning and the end of the process requires ultra-precision and micro expertise.
 For example, microfluidic devices can be the size of a quarter; however, they have channels and features for capillary action that need micro tooling (mold making) at the beginning of the program and micro metrology to measure the micron-sized features at the end of the program.
-In the middle (molding), micron isn’t truly required, however, the risk is high on both ends of the program so OEMs would select a micromolder before selecting a macro molder to mitigate these risks.”
+In the middle (molding), a micron isn’t truly required; however, the risk is high on both ends of the program, so OEMs would select a micromolder before selecting a macro molder to mitigate these risks.”

 “There are two approaches to micromolding,” said Saint-Gobain’s Johnson. “ The first is to utilize new equipment, which while fundamentally the same as traditional molding equipment, is designed to have finer resolution specifically for micromolding.
 The second approach is to utilize existing equipment, and novel tooling and fixturing, to create finer control over the injection molding and part handling process.”